pantrypoints/sp/content/en/news/about.md

 Its external implementation is Western science since the West already knows how physical things work as the **effects**.
 This mastery of cause and effect, East and West, makes it a tool for solving anything.

-It is divided into five:
+It is divided into four:

 {{< dc t="Material Superphysics (click to expand)" >}}
 Material Superphysics implements the principles of Superphysics in order to overhaul Newtonian Physics and put it under the Physics or Descartes and Spinoza.
 This introduces the aethereal monad as the smallest particle in existence.